<<Previous | Story Intro | Return to Stories | Next >>

 "Immortal!" she hissed.

 Daniel sat upright on the bed.
-Teal'c, who had been lying on his bed, his hands on his stomach, confused as to where his symbiote had gone, and why his pouch was missing, sat up as well.
+Teal'c, who had been laying on his bed, his hands on his stomach, confused as to where his symbiote had gone, and why his pouch was missing, sat up as well.
 Jack and Sam were on their feet, were standing at the foot of Casey's bed.
 "That was the gift!"
 Daniel declared.

 "So…that whole glowy woman in the white room thing…wasn't a dream?"
 Jack asked.